ashenheart - tales from eternal dusk

 From a purely sonic perspective, cassette might be the ideal format for black metal.
 I started with CDs, dabbled a bit in vinyl for my favorite bands in the genre, but lately I’ve been grabbing cassettes from Bandcamp (usually from the excellent Fiadh Productions), connecting the threads of collaborations until I found Ashenheart and their latest, Tales From Eternal Dusk.
 The timing couldn’t have been more perfect: had I discovered them earlier, I might have been turned off by their former adherence to FromSoftware video games for their thematic inspiration.
 But when the band channels second-wave energy with a more modern, intentional spirit this well, I guess you can lay your Bloodborne fanfic on heavy as you please.

-The Michigan quartet specialized in thematic content from the aforementioned video game developer, but if I’m being honest I would never know it listening to last year’s Faded Gold.
+The newly-expanded quartet (they were a trio when Tales… was recorded) specialized in thematic content from the aforementioned video game developer, but if I’m being honest I would never know it listening to last year’s Faded Gold.
 Opening with “Empire of the Necromancers” I’d say the milieu hasn’t changed that much, with lyrics about encroaching darkness and evil.
 But the music?
 The music revels in the foundational signs on the genre: killer tremolo riffing and in vocalist Alex Loach a sinister raspy screech that while sitting a little high in the mix embodies everything you want in black metal vocals, including for me a level of clarity that actually gives you a fighting chance to understand what’s going on without a lyrics sheet.

 Is there anything new here?
 Absolutely not, but I really connected with the refreshing take on an old standby, and I have to admit: sitting in front of the stereo, peering intently at the small font on my cassette foldout brings back a lot of fond memories.